◼︎ Effect of bismuth thiols (BTs) on slime (CPS)

 ● Effect of chlorhexidine (CHX) on slime (CPS)

 ▲ Effect of CHX on phagocytosis

 The featured image on this post is from a key experiment we performed in the mid 1990s at Winthrop-University Hospital.
 It shows the uniqueness and potential of our antibacterial agents, the bismuth thiols (BTs).
 The bottom of the graph shows drug amounts in fractions of what it takes to inhibit bacterial growth (called the minimal inhibitory concentration or MIC).
 In other words, there is not enough drug present to inhibit the growth of these bacteria, and they are still growing.
 Nevertheless, something is happening to them, as the BT level increases.
-Slime (CPS) production gets reduced by 90% at less than half the BT concentration that actually inhibits bacterial growth (line in graph with black squares).
+Slime (CPS) production gets reduced by 90% at less than half the BT concentration that inhibits bacterial growth (graph: line with black squares).

 Slime functions to camouflage bacteria to protect them from host defenses and other noxious elements.
 But BTs stop slime, which renders bacteria naked and susceptible.
 When human white blood cells are thrown into the mix, they readily eat these naked, BT-treated bacteria (a.k.a., phagocytosis).
 The phagocytic index (# of bacteria ingested by 100 random white blood cells) for BTs is represented in the graph by the line with diamonds.
 As the amount of slime drops, the amount of phagocytosis jumps precipitously.
 Each white blood cell ingests several bacteria, which are killed and degraded.
 Without BT treatment, virtually no bacteria are taken up by white blood cells.
 Simply put, immune cells gobble up slime-forming bacteria in the presence of small amounts of BT.